 Read PostgreSQL group by

-In Postgresql, we can add the days to date column that already exists in databases, let’ understand through an example.
+In PostgreSQL, we can add days to the date column that already exists in databases.
+Let’s understand through an example.

 Create the table named date_days.